The State Theater of the Azerbaijan Democratic Republic: History

 The theatre's first performance was the tragedy "Nader Shah" on November 4, 1918 (written by Nariman Narimanov).

-According to Decree of the Government of the ADR dated October 9, 1918, the management of the theatre was transferred to the Ministry of Education.
+According to a Decree of the Government of the ADR dated October 9, 1918, the management of the theatre was transferred to the Ministry of Education.
 On October 18, 1918, having heard the report of the Minister of Public Education on the organization of the Azerbaijan State Theater, the members of the government decided to purchase the building of the Mailov Brothers Theater (currently, the Azerbaijan State Academic Opera and Ballet Theater).

 On August 22, 1919, at a joint meeting of the Board of "Union of Turkish Actors" and the directorate of the "Hajibeyli Brothers", it was decided to establish "Baku courses", consisting of four departments, with the aim of improving both dramatic and musical works and training qualified personnel.
 Abbas Mirza Sharifzadeh and Huseyngulu Sarabsky were approved for the drama department, Mirzagha Aliyev for the comedy department, brothers Zulfugar and Uzeyir Hajibeyli, Muslim Magomayev and Gurban Pirimov for the music department, and Aliabbas Muznib and Rza Zaki Efendi for the literature department.

 Nationalization of the theater

 At a meeting on November 17, 1919, the Council of Ministers approved a bill on the establishment of the State Turkish Opera and Drama Theater and allocated funds in the amount of 300 thousand 605 manats for this.
 The Azerbaijani theater, therefore, was nationalized and placed under the auspices of the state.

-Ministry of Public Education, in turn, submitted a report to the Parliament on the abolition of taxes on theater groups and other cultural institutions.
+The Ministry of Public Education, in turn, submitted a report to the Parliament on the abolition of taxes on theater groups and other cultural institutions.
 As a result, state taxes were halved.